-- Coordinated Entry Assessment Any staff person utilizing HMIS or a comparable database may be trained to conduct the Coordinated Assessment.
-If a household presents at or calls any shelter, housing, or other project and requests services to assist with a current or impending episode of homelessness, and that project has trained staff available, that project may serve as a "Regional Assessment Entity", and can administer the Coordinated Entry Assessment upon initial contact.
-If the project does not have trained staff available, the project will refer the client to contact the Rhode Island Coalition to End Homelessness via phone or webform.
-The Regional Assessment Entity will use the results of the Coordinated Entry Assessment interview to determine if the household has options other than shelter entry and will only refer the household to shelter when there are no safe and accessible alternatives to entering emergency shelter. - Crisis Assessment After completion of the Coordinated Entry assessment and only if diversion of the household is not possible, the Crisis Assessment will be used to support determination of the intervention necessary to resolve homelessness and their placement on a shelter queue A higher score on the Crisis
+Coordinated Entry Assessment- Any staff person utilizing HMIS or a comparable database may be trained to conduct the Coordinated Entry Assessment.
+If a household presents at or calls any shelter, housing, or other project and requests services to assist with a current or impending episode of homelessness, and that project has trained staff available, that project may serve as a CES Assessor, and can administer the Coordinated Entry Assessment Crisis Assesment upon initial contact.
+The Housing Assessment should be completed by staff who have an established relationship with the client to yield the most accurate results of the client's needed housing intervention.
+If the project does not have trained staff available, the project will refer the client to contact the Rhode Island Coalition to End Homelessness.